clearwater/chumby-oe/README.md

     exit
    ```

-1. Download the setup tools
+1. Download the chumby-oe git project

     ```
     cd ~
     git clone https://guyc@github.com/clearwater/chumby-oe.git
     ```

-1. Use the bootstrap tools to install required packages.
+1. Use the setup make target install required packages and other repositories.
 You will be prompted for the root password to invoke aptitude.
-This triggers the installation of over 200 packages, it will take a while.
+This triggers the installation of over 200 packages, it will take a while (an hour for me).

     ```
     cd ~/chumby-oe
     make setup
     ```

 1. Build the firmware.
-This takes a long time!
+This takes a long time (24 hours for me).

-    ```bash
+    ```
     cd ~/chumby-oe
     make
     ```